saurabhkacholiya/docusaurus-cms-poc/blog/2017-12-08_Dream11-Hackathon-2017--Building-trust--one-idea-at-a-time-3e2113130e4a.md

 ---
 slug: hackathon-2017
 title: "Dream11 Hackathon 2017: Building trust, one idea at a time"
-description:
+date: 2017-12-08T04:59:19.522Z
-  “A team is not a group of people who work together.
+description: “A team is not a group of people who work together.
 A team is a group of people who trust each other.”
-date: "2017-12-08T04:59:19.522Z"
 categories: []
 keywords: []
 ---

-_“A team is not a group of people who work together.
-A team is a group of people who trust each other.”_
+*“A team is not a group of people who work together.
+A team is a group of people who trust each other.”*

 \-Simon Sinek